openmrs/openmrs-module-emrapi/README.md

 * Service and parameter objects to find visits and return associated EncounterTransactions in that visit
 * Service methods to get diagnoses obs and patients with particular diagnoses
 * VisitDomainWrapper - convenience wrapper to get info around active / open status, encounters contained, diagnoses, dispositions, ADT status

-# condition-list

-This provides an implementation of condition list functionality, but condition was added to core in 2.2, so this is likely no longer needed